All Episodes

 You're not free.

-And when you said you said earlier you talked about what's going on in Russia and what's going on in Venezuela as a rationale to get more American oil out on the world market to lower the price and lessen their influence.
+And when you said earlier, you talked about what's going on in Russia and what's going on in Venezuela has a rationale to get more American oil out on the world market to lower the price and lessen their influence.

 I couldn't agree more.

-But think of something else that's gone on in Russia and Venezuela, you just mentioned, and that is in Russia, I think it was British petroleum, and it couldn't have happened to a nicer group if that's uh beyond petroleum now, I guess.
+But think of something else that's going on in Russia and Venezuela you just mentioned, and that is in Russia, I think it was British Petroleum, and it couldn't have happened to a nicer group, but that's beyond petroleum now, I guess.

 And you know what happened a couple of weeks ago?

-The authorities in in Moscow just said, Well, guess what?
+The authorities in Moscow just said, well, guess what?

-This is becoming so popular, we're going to expropriate what the foreign investment was.
+This is becoming so popular, we're going to expropriate what the foreign investment was, BP's investment, for all practical means.

-In Venezuela, you go Chavez, it's simply nationalizing the banks, nationalizing the oil fields, taking away property.
+In Venezuela, Hugo Chavez, it's simply nationalizing the banks, nationalizing the oil fields, taking away property.

 This is what tyrants do.